chiragkyal/redhat-blogs/cert-manager-multi-arch.md

 ## Destroy cluster

 It's always good practice to cleanup things, so destroy your cluster

+If you ever wish to destroy your cluster, use the following command
 ```shell
 $ ./openshift-install destroy cluster --dir ./cluster-assets
 ```